 Bed bugs rely on mammal blood for nourishment, which is why they bite you in your sleep.
 Since these pests are drawing your blood, it makes sense to ask the question: can bed bugs transmit disease?
 Researchers are still trying to figure this out.
 There is no conclusive evidence that bed bugs host any sort of transmissible diseases, but entomologists have a lot to learn about these tiny critters.

 Although these pests may not carry any human pathogens, prolonged bed bug infestations can eventually lead to anemia as a result of losing blood and nutrients.
 Bed bugs also bring a psychological toll with them.
 Having a bed bug infestation can result in insomnia and mental health concerns.
 Finally, scratching at bug bites can lead to secondary infections, especially if your scratches start to draw blood.
 Although we don’t know everything about the health tolls that bed bugs carry, one thing is clear: business owners want to prevent these pests from getting indoors.

 Bed Bug Prevention Tips

 While these tips can certainly lower your risk of an infestation, bed bugs are persistent and hard to detect, so sometimes they slip inside without you noticing.
-If this happens to your Hawaii home, contact the pest professionals at Bullseye K-9 Detection.
+If you do find yourself dealing with a bed bug infestation in your Hawaii business, contact the pest professionals at Bullseye K-9 Detection.